I swear, there must be something in the water. I have SO. MANY. PREGNANT. FRIENDS.

 Also, be sure do download our free baby tracker to help keep all of the details on baby’s feedings and diaper changes straight.

 Unlike the supermodels of the world, your body will not be back in skinny jeans and a crop top anytime soon.
 When I left the hospital I looked about the same as I did 6 months pregnant.
-I had a c-section (read more about how completely unexpected that was here) and had alot of swelling that made wearing pants impossible.
+I had a c-section and had alot of swelling that made wearing pants impossible.

 About a week before I had Emmy, I went to Forever 21 and bought a bunch of their $2.80 leggings and plain t-shirts in 1-2 sizes too big.
 I’m sure you can imagine the looks I got.
 Nine months pregnant shopping at Forever 21.
 Even with me waddling through the store as fast as my preggers legs could go, I still caught some glimpses of people staring with their judging eyes.
 Any who, I emptied out a drawer in my dresser for nothing but big, comfy clothes I bought.
 This kept me from sorting through clothes and having to think “that won’t fit me”.
 It was also a helpful move when having to get dressed quickly to get back to your hungry baby!